INVISALIGN IN CARY, NC

 Another pro of Invisalign is ease and comfort.
 While not pain-free, you can take out your Invisalign trays whenever you want.
 This, however, means that most Invisalign treatments take longer than traditional braces.
 Invisalign also will not work in severe cases of misalignment.

 Invisalign is extremely personalized — no two people have the exact same treatment.
 This means a gamut of different prices, depending on the length of treatment and severity of the case.
-During your Invisalign consultation, Dr. Bobbi or Dr. Minka will take a look at your teeth and give you an estimate for how expensive the treatment will be.
+During your Invisalign consultation, Dr. Bobbi will take a look at your teeth and give you an estimate of how expensive the treatment will be.

 We are more than happy to help you fit the cost of your Invisalign into your monthly budget.
 We offer 0% financing to better serve you.

-To find out if Invisalign is right for you, call us to schedule your free consultation.
+To find out if Invisalign is right for you, call us to schedule your consultation or schedule online today.